Matatizo katika Mwisho wa Safari

 Malaria kwa Wasafiri

 malaria is common throughout the tropics.
-Malaria is prevented by avoiding mosquito bites and taking an antimalarial drug.
+Malaria is prevented by avoiding mosquito bites and taking an antimalarial medication.

 Mosquito bites are prevented by the following measures: